manuelpinar/Deep-Learning-4-Image-classifier-with-CNNs-pytorch/README.md

 Google Colab code

-This is the code (image classifier_final.ipynb) to classify flower images between 102 classes.
+This is the code (image classifier_final.ipynb) to classify flower images between 102 classes (you can download de dataset from http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
 The code is for Colab, to can use CUDA through the GPU of Google.
 The code is structured like follow:

 1) Install Pytorch (is necessary install every time with you start your code)
 2) Import necessaries libreries